CBP, U.S. Chamber Urge Holiday Shoppers to Beware of Counterfeits

 - Protect your data: Keep all your devices, including computers and smartphones, updated with the latest cybersecurity protections to fend off any potential cyber threats.
 Stay alert to suspicious websites that may conceal malware.

 - Say something: Spread awareness among friends, family, and coworkers about counterfeit goods sold on illicit websites.
-Fake goods should be reported through CBP's Trade Violations Reporting platform or the National Intellectual Property Rights Coordination Center (IPR Center).
+Fake goods should be reported through CBP’s Trade Violations Reporting platform or the National Intellectual Property Rights (IPR) Center.
 Your actions can make online shopping safer and smarter for all.

-"There are significant health and safety hazards associated with counterfeit products," said AnnMarie R. Highsmith, Executive Assistant Commissioner for CBP's Office of Trade.
-"We've seen it all.
-Toys with elevated lead content to cosmetics with nasty ingredients you wouldn't want on your skin.
-These aren't the gifts you want to give to your family."
+“We’re always proud to team up with our colleagues at CBP to provide consumers with tips for safe shopping,” said Tom Quaadman, Senior Vice President for Economic Policy at the U.S. Chamber of Commerce.
+“Together, business and law enforcement are empowering consumers and families to stay safe this holiday season.”

 Counterfeit goods are often made with inferior quality, which leads consumers to purchase and re-purchase the same items, generating excessive waste in U.S. landfills.
 Consumers are better off buying genuine goods from legitimate businesses, as they are more likely to last longer and to be made with safe materials.